CompNet/MultiplexCentrality/README.md

 * [`reshape2`](https://cran.r-project.org/web/packages/reshape2/index.html) package: used to generate plots.
 * [`corrplot`](https://cran.r-project.org/web/packages/corrplot/) package: used to generate plots.
 * [`plotrix`](https://cran.r-project.org/web/packages/plotrix/) package: used to generate plots.

+And some measures were processed using the following software:

 * [`MuxViz`](http://muxviz.net/) software: used to process other multiplex centrality measures (optional).

 # Data
-We use data publicly available from the following sources:
+We used data publicly available from the following sources:

 * [Manlio De Domenico's page](http://deim.urv.cat/~manlio.dedomenico/data.php).
 * [Nexus](http://nexus.igraph.org/), the graph repository associated to the igraph library.